 In clarifying the attestation standards, the ASB used the following special drafting conventions to make the standards easier to read, understand, and apply:

 - Establishing objectives for each AT-C section

-- Including a definitions section, when relevant, in each clarified section
+- Including a definitions section, when relevant, in each AT-C section

 - Separating requirements from application and other explanatory material

 - Numbering application and other explanatory material paragraphs using an A- prefix and presenting them in a separate section that follows the requirements section

 - Using formatting techniques, such as bulleted lists, to enhance readability